dmitry-strungar/dmitry-strungar/README_ENG.md

 Welcome to my portfolio!

-Here you can find my projects in SQL, Power BI, Tableau, and Python, focused on business metrics, dashboards, and analytical problem solving.
+Here you'll find my projects in SQL, Power BI, Tableau, ClickHouse, Python, and Airflow - focused on business metrics, interactive dashboards, ETL pipelines, and solving real-world analytical challenges.

 My resume is also in this repository.